-Accounts Payable process steps are very easy with AP Automation software
+Accounts Payable process steps are straightforward with AP Automation software

 By implementing automation software to handle all your Accounts Payable process steps, you’ll be able to take advantage of the benefits, significantly improve the efficiency of your AP department, and receive thousands of data points that your business can take action on to improve your AP processes even further.

-In this guide, we’re going to walk through some of the benefits of AP automation software in detail and explore how automation can be a game-changer for your business.
+In this guide, we’ll walk through some of the benefits of AP automation software in detail and explore how automation can be a game-changer for your business.

 Accounts Payable process steps